keptn-archived/pitometer/README.md

   const pitometer = new Pitometer();

   // Register a Prometheus source that will be used if the source ID in your
-  // monspec matches 'Prometheus' pitometer.addSource('Prometheus', new PrometheusSource({
+  // perfspec matches 'Prometheus' pitometer.addSource('Prometheus', new PrometheusSource({
     queryUrl: '<PROMETHEUS_PROMQL_ENDPOINT>',
   }));

-  // Register a source that will be used if the source ID in your monspec matches
+  // Register a source that will be used if the source ID in your perfspec matches
   // 'Dynatrace'
   pitometer.addSource('Dynatrace', new DynatraceSource({
     baseUrl: '<DYNATRACE_ENVIRONMENT_URL>',